nce/sedater/README.md

 a more machine processable format and groups individual session data together.

 # Basic Functionality
-The tool includes two (somewhat) indepent utilities:
+The tool includes two (somewhat) independent utilities:
 - The parser, processor and exporter of Sensor-Validation files, called ``sedater``
 - The plotter for SVG-graphics, called ``plotter``